 Neal: Can you tell us how iRest is connected to and related to Yoga and Tantra?

 Fuyuko: iRest incorporates the four foundational philosophies: Samkhya Karika, Patanjali’s Yoga Sutra, Advita/Vedantic, and Kashmiri Saivism’s tantric view.
 The Map of Meditation from Siva Sutra of Kashmiri Saivism is where iRest’s 10 Steps come out of, and how all of the aforementioned four philosophies are beautifully incorporated to reveal and help realise our True Nature.

 I truly feel we are blessed that iRest tools and teachings are made accessible and practical to all, without being dogmatic or philosophical about it.

-You will learn as an embodied understanding (not just as theory) to use the ten-step protocol use in various settings, including Yoga environments, physical therapy, massage therapy, social work, clinical and medical establishments, alternative or integrative medical practices, as well as in-job training and job resiliency programs.
+It’s wonderful how we can use the ten-step protocol in various settings, including Yoga environments, physical therapy, massage therapy, social work, clinical and medical establishments, alternative or integrative medical practices, as well as in-job training and job resiliency programs.

 Further information and the iRest research information are found on the institute’s website: irest.org

 I wish to acknowledge the help of Fuyuko with this interview and also for some of the information from the iRest.org website.